pattonsgirl/Spring2022-CEG2350/Labs/Lab05/README.md

    - `-r` = what to replace in the filename string.
 Should have an argument after, save to a variable
    - `-f` = what to find in the filename string.
 Should have an argument after, save to a variable
-   - `-?` = printHelp, a function that has a help guide
+   - `-h` = printHelp, a function that has a help guide

 3. Create a function called `printHelp`. `printHelp` should output the following: